imjoy-team/ImJoy/docs/development.md

 ### Data exchange
 A window in ImJoy can contain data, e.g. an image.
-When selecting such a window and executing a plugin, the contained data will be transferred to the Python plugin.
+When selecting such a window and executing a plugin, the contained data will be transferred to the Python plugin if the data type is acceptable (matched with json schema defined with `inputs`).
 A plugin can then process the data within the `run` function, by accessing `ctx.data`.
 The results will be sent back to the ImJoy workspace and displayed as a new window.